Matthes-Baer/nvim_config/README.md

 ✅ Folding, text objects, and query-based features.

 👉 It does NOT provide autocompletion or error checking.

+When looking into the running nvim-treesitter plugin with `:checkhealth nvim-treesitter`, you will find out which treesitter parser are active with their features, which include the following:

+- `H` -> Highlighting (Syntax highlighting using Treesitter)
+- `L` -> Locals (Capturing and analyzing local variable definitions and scopes)
+- `F` -> Folding (Code folding support)
+- `I` -> Indentation (Treesitter-based indentation)
+- `J` -> Injections (Parsing embedded languages within other languages)

 ## LSP (Language Server Protocol) (through Mason)